moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/technical-architect/index.md

 1. It is the EM's responsibility to gather information about the potential opportunity prior to engaging the TA.
 This includes:
    - Ensuring the customer understands the value of the PS team, what we can offer, and how we can generally help customers drive value realization from their GitLab subscription purchase.
    - Positioning what we want to do 80% of the time in general ways, avoiding detailed technical scoping until necessary.
-   - Helping align customer expectations with practical solutions before involving TAs.
+   - Helping align customer expectations with practical solutions before involving TA's.
 1. In order for an Engagement Manager (EM) to engage with a TA, there should be an SFDC opportunity and scoping issue created.
 Additionally, in the scoping issue, the EM should be able to articulate the `current customer pain points` and `technical or organizational constraints`.
 If these are not present, the TA can push back on the EM to gather this information prior to joining internal or customer-facing calls.

 ### Establish Subject Matter Expertise